HS1VT/datascience.stackexchange-data-analysis/README.md

 # datascience.stackexchange-data-analysis
 This repo analyses user data from datascience.stackexchange from 2014 to Sep'2021 and presents various insights on the data.

-Tools/technologies used: MapReduce, Apache Hadoop, Amazon EMR
+Tools/technologies used: MapReduce, Apache Hadoop, Amazon EMR, Linux Shell Scripting

 The dataset is available at:
 https://archive.org/download/stackexchange/datascience.stackexchange.com.7z